PEF Grants and Other Services

 Duke Energy Grant

-Polk Education Foundation (PEF) received $50,000 in funding from Duke Energy for school grants to enhance STEM initiatives for the 2018-2019 school year.
-Each school awarded received funding up to $5,000.
+Polk Education Foundation (PEF) received $50,000 in funding from Duke Energy for school grants to enhance science initiatives on Energy, Environment, or Engineering topics for the 2019-2020 school year.
+Each school awarded received funding up to $3,000.
 Thank you Jerry Miller and DUKE Energy!

 School Matching Funds Grant